-While I still can’t say I’m stoked to slog through a soggy commute, at least I’m not trying to stay dry.
-And that’s made all the difference.
-Sure, I’ll begin layering up when it’s too cold for a t-shirt and shorts.
-I’m not dumb.
-Also, I’ll put fenders on my bike because—bike lane etiquette.
-I’m not a monster either.
+While I still can’t say I’m stoked to slog through a soggy commute, at least I’m doing much better.
+Since I gave up trying to stay dry I can stop focusing on the rainwater seeping into my shoes and, instead, enjoy the scenery.
+Sure, I’ll begin layering up when it’s too cold for a t-shirt and shorts—I’m no dummy.
+Also, I’ll put fenders on my bike because—bike lane etiquette—I’m not a monster.

 Bike lane etiquette.
 Learn about it.

-It’s incredible how that one little tweak—giving into the understanding that if you bike through a Portland autumn, you bike wet—opens the door to a whole new world.
+It’s incredible how that one little tweak in perspective can open the door to a whole new world.
 A new, exciting point of view.

 • Your favorite bike ride, but now, awesomeized by autumn.